drishlekh/LLM-powered-TestGen/README.md

 ***

-# AI-Powered Quiz Performance Analyzer
+# Report Generator for LLM Based MCQ Generator

 This web application provides users with a dynamic quiz experience and generates a detailed, AI-powered performance report to help them identify strengths, weaknesses, and find relevant learning resources.